 Witch Hazel is popular for its astringent properties, as it’s full of tannins, gallic acids, and essential oils.
 These compounds improve vein health and help tighten and repair swollen vessels, easing the pain and pressure they cause.

 You can make tea and drink 1-3 cups every day, or a concentrated decoction to use as a cold compress applied on problem areas.

 Tip: It also works when applied on painful, inflamed hemorrhoids.

 You could also buy Witch hazel tincture and in this case I suggest following the instructions on the bottle for dosage, since tinctures can vary in strength from one manufacturer to another.
 There are lots of Witch hazel preparations containing isopropyl alcohol – you should never take those internally!

-I know these days healthy living is considered “fashionable” and many people readjust their whole diet and way of life just because some famous people did.
-In fact, if we come to think of it, there are plenty of small things we can do for our health, that can have a surprisingly great impact.
-Drinking enough water and eating a fiber rich diet can prevent chronic constipation, which is a risk factor for varicose veins (and also the dreaded hemorrhoids).
+I know these days healthy living is considered “fashionable,” and many people readjust their whole diet and way of life just because some famous people did.
+In fact, if we come to think of it, there are plenty of small things we can do for our health that can have a surprisingly great impact.
+Drinking enough water and eating a fiber-rich diet can prevent chronic constipation, which is a risk factor for varicose veins (and also the dreaded hemorrhoids).

 Walking is a great way to exercise and improves blood circulation in your legs.
 Another good habit is to take a 5-minute break every hour when standing or sitting for a long time.
-So, by introducing a few small habits in our daily routine we can be look and feel better without making a great effort or breaking the bank.
+So, by introducing a few small habits in our daily routine, we can look and feel better without making a great effort or breaking the bank.